- Discovering Portugal’s most beautiful beaches

 90% of this tour follows the coast.
 For the first couple of days, the route takes you along mostly flat terrain, as the week progresses, the landscape gets more rugged and you’ll have some short, steep climbs to conquer.
 Day 6 will pose the biggest challenge, being one of the longest and hilliest.

 Around 35% of the route is traffic free on separated cycle paths, and around 65% is on the road, some of which will have designated cycle lanes and on some you’ll be riding with traffic.

 While most roads are quiet, there will be some busier sections, particularly as you head into and out of towns, especially in the high season.
 Because of this the route is best suited to riders confident in some traffic.

-For this tour we recommend a hybrid bike, however road bikes can be used if preferred, (with slick or semi slick tyres (25mm/ 1 inch or wider).
+For this tour we recommend a hybrid bike (or e-bike – e-bikes only on the later departure), however road bikes can be used if preferred, (with slick or semi slick tyres (25mm/ 1 inch or wider).

 Leisure Cycling Grade